 3. Regulatory and Compliance ChallengesTransporting liquids, particularly hazardous ones, in ISO tanks is subject to stringent regulatory requirements that vary by region and the nature of the cargo.
 Compliance with these regulations requires thorough documentation, proper labeling, and adherence to safety protocols, adding layers of complexity and the potential for regulatory hurdles.
 Failure to comply can result in fines and shipment delays.

-If you already work with a bulk freight 3PL for liquid bulk tanker transport and/or transport within totes and drums, you can lean on that same 3PL partner to add ISO tank trucking to your operation’s repertoire.
-Bulk Connection is a liquid bulk freight specialist with one of the largest networks of bulk carriers in North America.
-This network includes ISO tank trucking companies.
-If you’d like to learn more about incorporating ISO tanks into your transportation mix, contact Bulk Connection today.
+Bulk Connection is a liquid bulk freight specialist with one of the largest networks of bulk carriers – including ISO tank trucking companies – in North America.
+If you’d like to learn more about entrusting your bulk freight transportation needs with a true expert, contact Bulk Connection today.